 We interviewed Aibek Esengulov, founder of our sister site, MakeUseOf, and the driving force behind his exciting new DAO, Horizontal Systems.
+His company has made the UNSTOPPABLE decentralized wallet app for Android and iOS.

 Hi Aibek, can you give us an introduction to your new company?